-Keep in mind that some files use special fonts that iOS cannot reproduce, and in some cases this can result in missing text or blank pages.
-Before overwriting any file, we strongly recommend that you save a copy first to ensure that the results are usable
+Keep in mind that some files use special fonts that your iOS device cannot reproduce, and in some cases this can result in missing text or blank pages.
+Before overwriting any file, we strongly recommend that you save a copy first to ensure that the results are usable.